jasperpato/CITS3200/README.md

 Based on manual tagging tests, our recommendation is to use the default option of TFIDF for calculating similarity scores between posts.

-** Insert info about Use here.
-It requires downloading the pretrained model from somewhere and placing in correct directory **
+For the functioning of USE, a pretrained model is required, which may be installed via the supplied bash script.

 ### Usage